magne/albatross/.clinerules/02-coding.md

   4. Then implement code

 - List all assumptions and uncertainties you need to clear up before completing a task.
+- Don't assume you know the content of a file.
+Read it carefully.

 ## Thoughtful Development

 - Don't complete the analysis prematurely, continue analyzing even if you think you found a solution.
+- Think about 3 different ways to implement a solution.
+Then choose the best one, and explain why.
 - Rate confidence (1-10) before saving files, after saving, after rejections, and before task completion.

 ## Best Practices